 My new work space, Studio B, as I am calling it, is two floors — the downstairs can host gatherings and the upstairs is my work space.
 The building, I believe, was once the original fire station for the picturesque town of Francestown, which is located on the north-eastern edge of the Monadnock area (and just six miles from my house!)

-The fire station is attached to the Francestown Village Store, which everyone is hoping will re-open this spring or summer.
+The fire station is attached to the Francestown Village Store, which everyone is hoping will re-open this summer.
 With a cafe!

 Please sign up for mailing list so I can let you know when all these events are happening.